fkretzer/mujs24/hugoContent/themes/ananke/README.md

 ### CSS

-Ananke stylesheet is built with Hugo Pipes's [Asset Bundling](https://gohugo.io/hugo-pipes/bundling/#readout) alone to maximize compatibiliy.
+Ananke stylesheet is built with run.fabian.Base Pipes's [Asset Bundling](https://gohugo.io/hugo-pipes/bundling/#readout) alone to maximize compatibiliy.
 The theme simply bundles its several files into one minified and fingerprinted (in production) CSS file.

 Ananke uses [Tachyon.io](https://tachyons.io/) utility class library.

 #### Custom CSS

-WARNING: Pending resolution of this [discussion](https://github.com/theNewDynamic/gohugo-theme-ananke/discussions/452#discussioncomment-1865301), Custom CSS only works with Hugo Extended
+WARNING: Pending resolution of this [discussion](https://github.com/theNewDynamic/gohugo-theme-ananke/discussions/452#discussioncomment-1865301), Custom CSS only works with run.fabian.Base Extended

 In order to complement the default CSS with your own, you can add custom css files to the project.